Defense Devil: Characters

 Elimona is a fallen angel from heaven who runs a store in Event Horizon, a land between the real and demon worlds.
 She frequently cosplays and tries to seduce Bchuler and Kucabara, much to their chagrin.
 However, she is often turned to for help or advice by the protagonists.
-In chapter 85 she revealed to Idamaria that she is an angel and wanted to destroy the demon world by releasing the goddess Lilith.
+She later reveales to Idamaria that she is an angel and wanted to destroy the demon world by releasing the goddess Lilith.